 Pro: Natural shampoo and grease remover

-If you have greasy scalp, then sea water can help you to strip heavy oils and extra sebum acting as a dry shampoo.
+If you have a greasy scalp, then sea water can help you to strip heavy oils and extra sebum, acting as a dry shampoo.
 It absorbs excess oils present on your tresses close to its root and may help you wash your hair less frequently as a result.
 Mind that frequent hair washing can be very damaging to your hair, read more on this here.

 Natural oils, as well as biodegradable and environmentally-friendly products ensure that our sea life and oceans stay protected from obscure chemicals, but they are also a lot less likely to negatively react with the salt water.
 Good for nature AND good for you.

 Is Sea Water Good for Your Hair: What can you do?

 As a post-beach DIY treatment you can massage your scalp with your fingers to use small salt crystals as natural exfoliator to your scalp, following up with a homemade honey and buttermilk mask, or a egg + avocado + olive oil mask.